kadena-io/marmalade/pact/policies/policies.md

 # Policies

 Policies following [kip/token-policy-v1.pact] interface.
-Enable creators to tightly controll all aspects of a token through enforceable token policies for minting, burning, transfer and sale.
+Enable creators to tightly controll all aspects of a token through enforceable token policies for minting, burning, offering, buying, transfer and sale, and cross-chain transfers

 # Introduction
 The token-policy-v1 interface is used to define policies for the minting, burning, transfer, and sale of tokens.
 This interface is built using the Pact smart contract language and provides a set of functions that you can use to enforce policies for your token.